The Basic Layout of a Commercial Kitchen

 But the term "staff" doesn't really do a kitchen brigade justice.
 Some of these professionals are highly trained and accomplished chefs, while others might simply be learning the ropes, perhaps placed in charge of creating salads.
 Some might man a single kitchen work station, whereas others oversee the entire kitchen operation.

 Kitchen brigades have decreased in size over the last century as technology has advanced, allowing fewer people to do the same work that once required multiple hands.
-Think of food processors when chopping and dicing was once painstakingly accomplished by hand.
+Think of food processors when chopping and dicing were once painstakingly accomplished by hand.
 And restaurants tend to be smaller and more intimate these days than the grand establishments of the 19th century.
 But a chain of command still exists, and meal preparation is still sorted by stations in most establishments.

 The Sauté Station

 The most experienced cooks tend to work the sauté station because this is where the most complicated dishes are prepared.
 A sauté cook must be skilled enough to cook several dishes at once during the dinner or other rush hours.
 In an extensive kitchen brigade, you might find the saucier here, the chef responsible for creating the sauces that accompany some dishes.
 Sometimes the saucier will also serve as the sauté cook, responsible for sauces as well as all sautéed or pan-fried entrees.

 A sauté station is typically equipped with a multiple-burner gas range, sauté pans and tongs.
 It usually has its own prep area with all the cook’s necessary ingredients, as well as a cutting board, cooler, and seasonings.